Slamdance Screenplay CompetitionSubscribe

-We provide constructive feedback for every entrant.
-We also offer a more intensive coverage service for an additional fee.
+We provide a small paragraph of constructive feedback for every entrant.
+More in-depth coverage is available for an additional fee.

 • TV Pilot

-- The winners of the Feature, Horror, TV Pilot, and Short categories will receive $2,000 in cash, each.
+The winners of the Feature, Horror/Thriller, TV Pilot, and Short categories will each receive $2,000 in cash.

-- Receive prize packages that include Festival Passes good for all screenings and parties at the Slamdance Film Festival in Park City, Utah
+The top three screenwriters in each category will receive prize packages that include Festival Passes good for all screenings and parties at the Slamdance Film Festival in Park City, Utah in January 2024.

-By entering Slamdance Screenplay Competition, you agree to adhere to the following rules and guidelines.
+By entering Slamdance Screenplay Competition, you agree to follow its rules and guidelines.

-- Scripts submitted to the competition must NOT have been previously optioned, purchased or produced at the time of entry.
+- Scripts submitted to the competition must NOT have been previously optioned, purchased or produced.